 The kaleidoscope museum in Kyoto began as a government project but after funding was cut, donors and volunteers kept it open.
 The elderly gentlemen volunteering the day we were there were infinitely helpful and polite.
 They showed us how the various kaleidoscopes worked and they operated the kaleidoscope light show.
 A room in the museum was darkened and the walls danced with huge spinning kaleidoscope patterns coming from a number of projectors hanging from the ceiling.
 Other volunteers were hosting workshops where museum guests of all ages could construct their own kaleidoscopes.

-Apparently kaleidoscopes are popular items for businesses to purchase as corporate gifts in Japan, the United States, Great Britain and Germany.
+Apparently, kaleidoscopes are popular items for businesses to purchase as corporate gifts in Japan, the United States, Great Britain, and Germany.
 Rosabeth Canter an American business intellectual explains why. “ Creativity is a lot like looking at the world through a kaleidoscope.
 You look at the same set of elements everyone else sees, but then reassemble those bits and pieces into exciting new possibilities.”
-Sounds like a good way to look at any challenge in life and a good thing to remember as we begin a new year.
-I bought a small kaleidoscope key ring in Kyoto to remind me that in any new or difficult situation there are ways to look at things differently and imagine a kaleidoscope of possibilities.
+It sounds like a good way to look at any challenge in life and a good thing to remember as we begin a new year.
+I bought a small kaleidoscope keyring in Kyoto to remind me that in any new or difficult situation there are ways to look at things differently and imagine a kaleidoscope of possibilities.

 Read other posts about Japan……